-While updating your terms and conditions to prohibit scraping is a good start, it won’t stop most automated bots from stealing your data anyway.
-And unless you’re willing to dedicate an army of people to constantly monitor and defend your website, you need an advanced bot mitigation solution that is easy to use and automates as much of the effort as possible to reduce the burden and lower your cost of ownership.
+While updating terms and conditions to prohibit scraping is a good start, it won’t stop most automated bots from stealing data anyway.
+And unless businesses are willing to dedicate an army of people to constantly monitor and defend their websites, security teams need an advanced bot mitigation solution that is easy to use and automates as much of the effort as possible to reduce the burden and lower your cost of ownership.

 How Kasada Can Help

 Kasada is a digital traffic integrity solution that protects your company against the damaging, often underestimated effects of malicious automation.
 Unlike alternative solutions that provide incomplete, easy-to-detect, and inefficient bot mitigation tools (which are not only costly to deploy and maintain but also add friction and latency to the user experience), Kasada: